-The default view is a split screen as shown in Fig. 1.
+Our framework allows for the user to switch between several different views or enter VR mode.
+The default view is a split screen as shown in figure 1.
 This clearly demonstrates how the captions are being rendered and positioned by showing both the user's viewpoint and a representation of the caption and view window within the space.

 In order to consume 360° video, the scene contains a sphere centred around the origin and it is assumed that the user's viewpoint remains at the origin.
-When the framework is not connected to a video, the sphere is rendered as a wireframe; however, once a video has been loaded, the equirectangular video is texture mapper onto the inside of the sphere.
+When the framework is not connected to a video, the sphere is rendered as a wireframe, however once a video has been loaded the equirectangular video is texture mapped onto the inside of the sphere.
 As the sphere primitives are generally designed to have a texture mapped to the outside, it is necessary to invert the faces (also known as 'flipping the normals') in order to make this work.